-When you buy your favorite chocolate, there is little you know about it, maybe the origin and the percentage.
+When you buy your favorite chocolate, there is little you know about it, maybe just the origin and the cocoa percentage.
 Do you know what are the main varieties of cocoa beans?

 Cocoa is a plant native to Central and South America.
 Pre-Columbian agricultural societies learned how to cultivate cocoa and shaped the existing genetic profile of the plant.